 Stage 2: Very mild cognitive decline

 At this stage, individuals may begin to experience mild forgetfulness, which is a normal sign of ageing among older adults.
-The most common symptoms in stage 2 includes forgetting where one has placed familiar objects and forgetting names one formerly knew well.
+The most common symptoms in stage 2 include forgetting where one has placed familiar objects and forgetting names one formerly knew well.

 These symptoms may not be evident to doctors and loved ones just yet, but caregivers may start to notice early signs of memory deficit.
 When in doubt, always display appropriate concern with respect to the individual’s symptomatology.